azaelcodes/glucose-tracker/README.md

 # GlucoseTracker
-Learn how to create a Glucose Tracker App using Angular 7.
+Learn how to create a Glucose Tracker App using Angular 7 with Material Design.

 _*This repository contains the finished project.*_

 ### Note
-This project loosely based on Angular's Tour of Heroes tutorial.
+This project is loosely based on Angular's [Tour of Heroes tutorial](https://angular.io/tutorial)

 ### Level
 _**Intermediate**_